Rainbow-Dreamer/sf2_loader/README.md

 # track - other_effects: same as play_chord

-# clear_progra_change: when there are program change messages in the piece instance,
+# clear_program_change: when there are program change messages in the piece instance,
 # the instruments are forced to change during rendering, so you cannot use the
 # instrument you want to play, if you clear these messages, then you can specify
 # which instruments you want to play